bgoonz/docs-collection/github/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/automating-dependabot-with-github-actions.md

 ---
 title: Automating Dependabot with GitHub Actions
-intro: 'Examples of how you can use {% data variables.product.prodname_actions %} to automate common {% data variables.product.prodname_dependabot %} related tasks.'
+intro: "Examples of how you can use {% data variables.product.prodname_actions %} to automate common {% data variables.product.prodname_dependabot %} related tasks."
-permissions: 'People with write permissions to a repository can configure {% data variables.product.prodname_actions %} to respond to {% data variables.product.prodname_dependabot %}-created pull requests.'
+permissions: "People with write permissions to a repository can configure {% data variables.product.prodname_actions %} to respond to {% data variables.product.prodname_dependabot %}-created pull requests."
 miniTocMaxHeadingLevel: 3
 versions:
-  free-pro-team: '*'
+  free-pro-team: "*"
 type: how_to
 topics:
   - Actions